Best time to go to Equatorial Guinea

 Equatorial Guinea has a tropical monsoon climate, so aim for the dry season.
 Not only can you pack away your raincoat, you could also spy nesting sea turtles.

 Equatorial Guinea lounges just above the equator, so heat, humidity, rain and cloud occur all year round.
 However, it also has distinct wet and dry seasons.
 Dry season is the best time to visit Equatorial Guinea, but it occurs at different times on the islands and continent.
 Bioko Island is driest November to February, when overcast skies and 25°C temps are the norm, and sea turtles nest on the southern beaches.
 The mainland is generally driest from June to August.
-Bioko’s wet season usually runs from March to October, while mainland cities like Bata are wettest around November, keeping the rainforests and mangrove rivers well-fed.
+Bioko’s wet season usually runs from March to October, while mainland cities like Bata are wettest around November, the rains keeping the rainforests and mangrove rivers well-fed.

 Equatorial Guinea Weather Chart